 First Time Home Buyers Thinking Like Investors

-A survey conducted by Pollara Strategic Insights for the Bank of Montreal (BMO) reveals 56 per cent of first-time homebuyers in Canada will rely on family for financial assistance to purchase their home.
+FIrst time home buyer questions we hear often include, “Is it a good idea to get help from family?”
+According to a survey conducted by Pollara Strategic Insights for the Bank of Montreal (BMO), the answer is “yes’.
+Their survey revealed 56 per cent of first-time homebuyers in Canada will rely on family for financial assistance to purchase their home.

 New buyers in the provinces of British Columbia and Ontario are most likely to look to family for help – 59 and 58 per cent respectively.
 That makes sense considering the cities with most expensive housing markets in Canada are Vancouver, British Columbia and Toronto, Ontario.